 On the way out of the park the next morning, we stopped for a few minutes to hike a short trail to a high point and view the petrified log exhibit.

-Black Mesa itself is actually detached from the state park, located about 20 minutes northwest in Black Mesa Nature Preserve.
+Black Mesa (the high point) itself is actually detached from the state park, located about 20 minutes northwest in Black Mesa Nature Preserve.
 We pulled into the trailhead around 10:00am and began the 8.5 mile (13.7 km) round-trip hike to the summit.
-Aside from the roughly 500 foot (150 m) ascent of the mesa around mile 2.5, it’s a fairly flat hike and we made quick work of it.
+Aside from the roughly 500 foot (150 m) ascent of the mesa around mile 2.5, it’s a fairly flat hike.

 From the summit we could also see Capulin Volcano in New Mexico, which we’d visited a couple summers back.
 Prior to these trips, I never knew there were volcanoes in this area of the country.
 But in fact, Black Mesa gets its name from the dark layer of volcanic rock on top.
 We could see many other rock layers within the mesa and on the surrounding rock features as well, including brown, tan, and red.
 Not to mention all the flora and fauna we saw: cactus, pronghorn, dozens of hawks, and a horned lizard, to list the highlights.
 It’s easy to pass off the plains as boring but we found plenty of neat things to look at.